-Well, sure, eating just plants can be challenging in the sense that you do need to make sure that you are getting in beans, greens, seeds, nuts, fruits, whole grains and veggies each and every day, but once you get in that habit, I’d hardly call it a challenge at all.
+Well, sure, eating just plants can be challenging at first.
+You do need to make sure that you are getting in beans, greens, seeds, nuts, fruits, whole grains and veggies each and every day, but once you get in that habit, it becomes second nature.

 Nearly all nutrition guidelines seem to claim that just about everyone is missing some kind of nutrient, no matter what diet.
-Omnivores need to pay attention to their micronutrient needs just as much as plant based eaters so a lot of the information in the paper is fairly universal.
+An omnivore runner needs to pay attention to his or her micronutrient needs just as much as a plant-based runner so a lot of the information in the paper is fairly universal.

 I personally have zero trouble getting all my calories in, so I’m not deficient in energy (aka calories).
 I love to eat and love to eat big portions, so I rarely ever have the issue of eating too little.

-But if you are new to plant-based eating, you might want to track your calories for a little while to be sure you are eating enough.
+But if you are a new plant-based runner, you might want to track your calories for a little while to be sure you are eating enough.

-Let’s take a deeper look into the recommendations that vegans need to pay attention to.
+Let’s take a deeper look into the recommendations that a plant-based runner needs to pay attention to.
 Come down the rabbit hole with me!